amitkml/END-NLP-Projects/transformer-based-model-python-code-generator/readme.md

-### Model with TEXT.build_vocab(train_data, min_freq = 2)

-This model has output quite a lot <unk> token as my min_freq was set to 2 and hence I did not generate output.
-Model file has been loaded into

 ### Model with TEXT.build_vocab(train_data, min_freq = 1) and custom tokenizer to handle python special characters

 I have also set with min_freq = 1 during Vocab set to avoid output of <unk>.
 Model file has been loaded into [Model_Experiment_4](https://github.com/amitkml/END-NLP-Projects/blob/main/transformer-based-model-python-code-generator/src/END_NLP_CAPSTONE_PROJECT_English_Python_Code_Transformer_4_0.ipynb) .